Fluffy9/Instaplot/README.md

 5. Copy and paste the deploy.yaml content into the text area
 6. Click the submit button.
 Assuming you've got enough tokens, it should continue without error
 7. You should hopefully receive bids on your deployment.
 Choose one to accept and create a lease
-8. The application should now be live.
-9. **You'll really need to monitor your Akash wallet**.
-Your wallet will be drained when someone purchases a plot.
-If you don't have enough, you could end up charging the person and they won't receive their plots.
-You also need to monitor the Instaplot UI deployment now and then.
-Top up the funds using the UI to ensure that the website is up for people to pay for plots.